 (WordPress Welcome Screen – Suggested Steps)

-If you want to spend a few minutes learning more about WordPress, you can visit the official WordPress site for an overview of their recommended “Getting Started” process.
+If you would like to spend a few minutes learning more about WordPress, you can visit the official WordPress site for an overview of their recommended “Getting Started” process.

 If you are installing and configuring your own WordPress site, we recommend ignoring the “get started” suggestions presented in the default WordPress installation notices and following our step-by-step tutorials instead.
 We have designed our tutorials in logical and sequential order to help reduce your learning curve and get you up and running without having to “backtrack” important steps later.